Lab Members

 Insta: @jack.outside

-Other interests: nature photography, travel, and cooking
+Other interests: nature photography and gastro-alchemy (cooking)

 Julia S. Parreiras (pah-HEY-ras)